A generalization of Schur-Weyl duality with applications in quantum estimation

 \subsubsection{Estimating parameters defined by a single observable}

-Recall the problem considered by Hayashi \emph{et al.} \cite{HHH} and discussed in the introduction.
-The problem is to estimate the expectation value of a \emph{single} observable $A$ based on $n$ copies of a state.
+A very simple example of a multi-copy estimation problem is the one considered by Hayashi \emph{et al.} \cite{HHH}.
+A pure state is chosen uniformly according to the Haar measure, and $n$ copies of the state are prepared.
+The goal is to estimate the expectation value of an observable $A$ for the state.
+Hayashi \emph{et al.} have shown that for a squared-error figure of merit, the optimal estimation scheme is to simply measure the observable $A$ separately on each system.
+Our generalization of Schur-Weyl duality can be used to provide a very elementary proof of this result.
+It can also be used to simplify the solution of estimation problems that are much more complicated, as we shall show.

 Casting this in our language, the vector of parameters to be estimated, $\vec{\mathfrak{s}}(\rho)$, has only a single component, $\mathfrak{s}(\rho)=\text{tr}(A\rho)$.
 The figure of merit considered in Ref.~\cite{HHH} is the expected cost where the cost function is the squared error, i.e. Finally, the prior they consider is the unitarily-invariant measure over pure states and the channel $\mathcal{E}$ between the source and the estimator is the identity channel.
 It follows that the assumptions of theorem~ \ref{Thm-main-chann} are all satisfied for the algebra $\mathcal{A}=\text{Alg}\{A,I\}$.
 Furthermore, one can show that the squared error for a measurement $M$ is a functional of the conditional $q_{M}(s_{est}\in\Delta_{est}|{S}\in {\Delta})$ in which $S$ is the actual value of the parameter, $s_{est}$ is the estimated value, $\Delta$ and $\Delta_{est}$ are two arbitrary intervals in $\mathbb{R}$ (see Appendix~\ref{sec:costfunctions}).
-So the assumptions of corollary \ref{corollary:main} are satisfied.
+So the assumptions of proposition \ref{corollary:main} are satisfied.
 Consequently, the optimal measurement can be confined to $\mathcal{A}^{\otimes n}$, but given that $\mathcal{A}$ is commutative, it follows from corollary~\ref{lem:com} that it can be implemented by measuring the observable $A$ separately on each system and performing classical data processing on the outcomes.
 So we have shown that the result of Hayashi \emph{et al.} is recovered as a special case of ours.